 So you’re ready to move into your new home and a most amazing open floor layout.
 Before you decide on color schemes, interior décor, and furniture, here are a few tips to make the floor plan more polished, appealing, and above all, comfortable.

-A two-story country home with a delightfully laid out open floor/Great Room design.
-In this uncluttered space, the kitchen-dining-living areas merge seamlessly together for maximum interaction among family members.
-(Plan #126-1287)
+In this uncluttered space of a 2-story Country style home with a delightfully laid out open floor/Great Room design, the kitchen-dining-living areas merge seamlessly together for maximum interaction among family members (Plan #126-1287).

-Take a look at the sofa and chairs in this well-appointed open floor layout of a two-story, five-bedroom country home.
-Made for comfort and relaxation, it is easy to get in and out of the living area (left) and to move to the breakfast-nook-eat-in-kitchen area (right) to reach the sunroom.
-(Plan #161-1030)
+Take a look at the sofa and chairs in this well-appointed open floor layout of a 2-story, 5-bedroom country home.
+Made for comfort and relaxation, it is easy to get in and out of the living area (top) and to move to the breakfast-nook-eat-in-kitchen area (bottom) to reach the sunroom (Plan #161-1030).

-4. Integrate color schemes—Remember that this is your space, and you have to live in it!
+Remember that this is your space, and you have to live in it!
 So choose colors that you like – and make sense for the home.
-Red may be your favorite, for instance, but it may work better as an accent color than as a color for the walls.
+Red maybe your favorite, for instance, but it may work better as an accent color than as a color for the walls.

 Beige-cream hues can be mixed with light browns for a warm and cozy feel.
 Use darker tones for the ceiling and built-in cabinets/storage spaces, lighter hues for walls, and perhaps a combination of colors for corners, columns, windows, and doors.

-Here’s a color scheme that is clean, warm, and cozy: bluish gray for the ceiling, beige walls, an orange backsplash, flower arrangement in orange, a glimpse of a painting in orange tones.
-The cabinets, leather couch, and kitchen island-snack bar are in solid dark brown, and patterned cushions give some visual relief.
-(Plan #153-1808)
+Here’s a color scheme that is clean, warm, and cozy: bluish-gray for the ceiling, beige walls, an orange backsplash, flower arrangement in orange, a glimpse of a painting in orange tones.
+The cabinets, leather couch, kitchen island-snack bar are in solid dark brown, and patterned cushions give some visual relief (Plan #153-1808).

-Check out the contrasting shades and color accents in the open floor plan of this two-story, three-bedroom farmhouse: taupe on the ceiling and walls, a hint of pink on the trimwork, a creamy-pink mix on the windows, and a beige sofa made colorful by the red cushions.
-In the kitchen, note the white and light brown built-in kitchen cabinets.
-(Plan #165-1090)
+Check out the contrasting shades and color accents in the open floor plan of this 2-story, 3-bedroom Farmhouse style home: taupe on the ceiling and walls, a hint of pink on the trimwork, a creamy-pink mix on the windows, and a beige sofa made colorful by the red cushions.
+In the kitchen, note the white and light brown built-in kitchen cabinets (Plan #165-1090).

-5. Use that “Mirror, mirror on the wall…”—Strategically placed mirrors enhance the light filtering into the rooms, open up the space more, and make for better ambiance.
+Strategically placed mirrors enhance the light filtering into the rooms, open up space more, and make for better ambiance.
 You can create your signature interior décor with mirrors.
-With their different shapes and sizes, mirrors are wonderful as wall accents – singly or grouped together.
+With their different shapes and sizes, mirrors are wonderful as wall accents – singly or grouped.
 Position them above the fireplace mantel, in the foyer area, on dining-living room walls, and in hallways, entryways, staircases, and bathrooms, of course.

-A tall, wide mirror adds to the picture-perfect design of the master bath in this elegant ranch house plan (left).
-Instead of looking at a bare wall when people go down the stairs, they can admire this intricately patterned narrow mirror that adorns the space (right).
-(Plan #101-1336)
+Top: A tall, wide mirror adds to the picture-perfect design of the master bath in this elegant ranch house plan.
+Bottom: Instead of looking at a bare wall when people go down the stairs, they can admire this intricately patterned narrow mirror that adorns the space (Plan #101-1336).

 Out with heavy drapes for a bright and airy feel.
 Go for blinds or curtains made of lightweight fabrics like cotton, linen, sheer crepe, or synthetic silk.
 These are more appealing and attractive options that also provide privacy.

-Front (left) and rear (right) views of this two-story, four-bedroom shingle-style house showcase windows in all shapes and designs that allow natural sunlight to steam into the home.
-(Plan #161-1038)
+Front (top) and rear (bottom) views of this 2-story, 4-bedroom shingle-style house showcase windows in all shapes and designs that allow natural sunlight to stream into the home (Plan #161-1038).

-Here’s an inside view of the beautifully constructed small-paned windows that fill the home.
-(Plan #161-1038)
+Here’s an inside view of the beautifully constructed small-pane windows that fill the home (Plan #161-1038)

-7. Widen doorways, entryways between rooms—Even with open floor plans, there are instances when homeowners decide to expand entryways to adjoining areas like the breakfast nook/pantry or the kitchen-living room – or other combinations.
-With wider passageways, there is a better flow from one room to the next, not to mention a sunny, breezy atmosphere.
+Even with open floor plans, there are instances when homeowners decide to expand entryways to adjoining areas like the breakfast nook/pantry or the kitchen-living room – or other combinations.
+There is a better flow from one room to the next, not to mention a sunny, breezy atmosphere with wider passageways.

-With its high ceilings and windows, this two-story, four-bedroom French-style home gets an abundance of natural light.
-The arched entryway to the breakfast nook-pantry area adds to the bright and sunny look.
-(Plan #161-1007)
+With its high ceilings and windows, this 2-story, 4-bedroom French-style home gets an abundance of natural light.
+The arched entryway to the breakfast nook-pantry area adds to the bright and sunny look (Plan #161-1007)

-8. Look for nonstructural walls that can be removed—So, do you think your home has enough open space?
+So, do you think your home has enough open space?
 If you want to make it even more open, you will have to take down walls.
-Make certain that you consult an engineer to get help in targeting walls that can be removed and those that bear part of the structural weight of your home – and must remain.
+Make certain that you consult an engineer to help target walls that can be removed and those that bear part of the structural weight of your home – and must remain.

 Get ready with your sketches and tools as you take on this exciting project to make your home’s open floor design appealing and polished!

-Footnote: The lead image in this article is from a modern one-story, two-bedroom house plan.
-For more details on Plan #149-1837, click here.
+Footnote: This article's lead image is from a rustic Country style 2-story, 5-bedroom house plan.
+For more details on Plan #202-1016, click here.